matt-j-m/grav-plugin-aura-authors/README.md

 ## Usage

 Authors can be selected per page via the page editor, on the `Aura` tab.
-The list of authors will be automatically populated with author records you create via the `Authors` menu item.
+The list of authors will be automatically populated with author records you create via the Plugins panel.

 ## Credits